21thecreative/study/Embedding-Guide.md

 to report the result of a test.
 It takes a single boolean indicating success or failure, and a list of strings to be displayed to the user with the result.

-## Testing the user's code

-GitHub gists can be loaded into the new embed UI automatically by appending `id=[Gist ID]` to the end of the query string.
-The embed will look for the following files within a gist:

-- **main.dart**: The starting state for the user's code (an unfinished method, for example).
-- **test.dart**: A `main` that will test the above code, along with any classes, functions, constants, etc. that will be used in the process.
-- **solution.dart**: The ideal solution to the exercise (i.e. what main.dart
-would look like after being successfully completed by the user).
-- **hint.txt**: A text hint that can be displayed to the user when requested, and which will help them complete the exercise ("Try X or Y," "Have you considered Z," etc.).

 # Converting code blocks to DartPad
 DartPad can also "inject" itself into a web page by replacing code blocks.